f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-in-azure-with-f5xc-bigip-connector/xc-console-demo-guide.rst

 Create VNET Peering:
 ====================

-1. Navigate to the Azure Portal and find "Resource groups" and filter by "az-xcbotdefense-rg1" so that we can see the resource group we created manually as well as the resource group automatically created by the aks cluster deployment.
+1. Navigate to the Azure Portal and in the upper left hamburger menu click on "Resource Groups".
+Then create a Filter of "az-xcbotdefense-rg1" so that we can see the resource group we created manually as well as the resource group automatically created by the aks cluster deployment.
 2. Let's start with our configuration in the "MC_az-xcbotdefense-rg1_az-xcbotdefense-cluster2_westus2" cluster created resource group.
 Within the resource group navigate to the aks-vnet-123xxx > settings > peerings > add
 3. Starting with "This Virtual Network" and enter the Peering link name of "aks-vnet-to-az-xcbotdefense-vnet1"
 4. Check "allow aks-vnet-123xxx to access the peered virtual network"